JenisaRose/JenisaRose/README.md

 ## 🌸 Life Beyond Code

 <!-- EDIT: swap this out for whatever's true for you — hobbies, sport, volunteering, music, whatever you want people to know -->
-Outside of code, I'm into <!-- add your interests here -->.
+Outside of code, I'm into
+🎸 Music · Guitar
+🎮 Gaming · Anime
+👗 Fashion · College Fashion Club
+🏆 Competitions · Team Events
+✈️ Travel · Exploration

 > <!-- add a short personal line or quote here -->